Wearing glasses is an adjustment for anyone who’s never worn them before, but it’s particularly challenging for young children.

-If they keep forgetting to wear them or take them with them when they go out, then the glasses won’t help them to improve their sight, which could deteriorate further.
+If they keep forgetting to wear them or take them with them when they go out, the glasses won’t help them improve their sight, further deteriorating.

-As such, you need to push your child to remember their glasses, and that means getting them into the habit of carrying them around.
+As such, you need to push your child to remember their glasses, which means getting them into the habit of carrying them around.

 Teach them to place their glasses in the same place when they’re not wearing them so that they always know where their eyewear is whenever it is needed.

-Consider buying more than one pair of glasses for them, so that you not only have a spare pair but also have a set to put into their bags in case they don’t bring their other pair.
+Consider buying more than one pair of glasses for them so that you have a spare pair and have a set to put into their bags if they don’t bring their other pair.

 Consider Contact Lenses For Older Children

 For children over the age of 12, contact lenses are a discreet option, especially if they’re very against wearing glasses.